Central and Northern Ostrobothnian dialects: Middle (epenthetic) vowel

 An epenthetic vowel, usually called välivokaali or loisvokaali in Finnish, is present in all central and northern Ostrobothnian dialects, e.g. kylmä (cold) and lehmä (cow) are pronounced as kylymä, lehemä.

 /h/ after unstressed syllables

 The h-sound after unstressed syllables can only be found in the southwesternmost parts of the dialect area.
 In Lohtaja, Himanka, Kannus and Toholampi it appears as lampahat, tupahan (standard lampaat, tupaan).
-A syncoped form appears in Veteli, Kaustinen, Halsua and Ullava, e.g. lamphat, tuphan.
+A syncope form appears in Veteli, Kaustinen, Halsua and Ullava, e.g. lamphat, tuphan.

 Inessive suffix

 While in standard Finnish the inessive suffix is -ssa or -ssä depending on vowel harmony, a large part of the central and northern Ostrobothnian dialects use a shorter form -sa, -sä e.g. maasa, kyläsä instead of maassa, kylässä (in a/the land/ground, in a/the village).

 Dialects on the eastern edges of the group, such as the dialect spoken in Haapajärvi, do not use this feature and simply use the standard-like maassa and kylässä.